Let's Dance (Chris Montez song)

 "Let's Dance" is a 1962 hit single by Chris Montez, written and produced by Jim Lee.

 Original version

 The song was written by Jim Lee, who produced and released the song on his own Monogram Records.

-The personnel on the original 1962 recording included Joel Hill on guitar, Ray Johnson on organ, Ray Pohlman on bass guitar and Jesse Sailes on drums.
 When initially released, the song shot to #4 on the Billboard Hot 100 chart in the U.S., and to No. 2 in the UK Singles Chart.

 In 1972 the song was coupled as an "oldie" with the Shirelles "Will You Love Me Tomorrow" and re-released in Europe.
 Based on radio play, the record company, London Records, quickly removed the Shirelles cut and replaced it with the original flip side "You're the One".
 Consequently, the recording reached the top five for a second time, in both Britain and Germany.
 It was also the title track of a 1972 album by Montez.

 Charts

 Ola and the Janglers version

 Throughout 1968, Ola and the Janglers chart success had started waning.
 Between January and March of that year, they had released three singles; all of them failed to chart on both Kvällstoppen and Tio i Topp.
 The band's lead singer, Ola Håkansson, found the song while listening to Kvällstoppen on Sveriges Radio P3 in 1962, when Chris Montez original single reached number one in Sweden.
 Though they never incorporated it into their setlist at the time, upon their chart success waining they thought it was a good song to record as a single.
 It was recorded with Sonet Records owner Gunnar Bergström producing.
 The B-side, "Hear Me", was written by the band's guitarist Claes af Geijerstam, which features distinct influences from baroque pop and a similar chord progression to the Kinks "Sunny Afternoon".
 The single got released in Sweden in September 1968 through the Sonet sub-label Gazell Records.

 It became the Janglers last hit when it entered Tio i Topp at a position of six on October 19, 1968.
 It peaked on top of the chart on November 9, staying there for four weeks until "Little Arrows" by Leapy Lee replaced it on December 7.
 It was last seen at a position of number 12 on January 25, 1969.
 The song debuted on Kvällstoppen on November 5, 1968 at a position of 11, before peaking at number one on December 3, staying on the top for a week.
 It exited on January 28, 1969 after spending 13 weeks on the charts.
 The single was released in April 1969 in both the United States and the United Kingdom, through GNP Crescendo and Sonet Records respectively.
 To the surprise of Håkansson, it started selling well in California which led to it charting nationally.
 It entered the Billboard Hot 100 on May 31, 1969 before peaking at number 92 on June 7, dropping out that same week.